davidrhoden/davidrhoden-basic-netlify/timeline/ten-or-twelve-albums-that-influenced-me.md

 _The Velvet Underground and Nico_ belongs on this list.
 I can't believe I forgot it until I was finished.
 It's like how it's hard to see the giant name RUSSIA on a world map.
 It's just so huge.
 But I haven't listened to it in years.
 My copy had a big spot on the front where I spilled Cutter insect repellent on it.

 Can I say it sounds pretentious now?
 I don't care about the subject matter anymore.
 But the guitar tone is great and I don't think my attitude about that will change.

+There's too much white music on this list to suit me.
+Maybe that's because that's what I heard as "an influence".
+I wasn't going to become John Lee Hooker or Dee Dee Warwick, though it's not for lack of trying.
+I definitely always wanted to be in a four-piece rock band, so that's cool, there are a lot of those on here.
+(The Beatles should be, and so should five-piece band The Rolling Stones.)
+If I could be in the Isley Brothers I would.

+I like so much more than this.
+These are just a few reocrds that made me think I could also make a record.